Designing for Loads

 Hole/slot elongates under a bolt or pin

-Likely cause: High bearing stress and plastic creep
+Likely cause: High bearing stress plus creep in the plastic

 Fix: Increase bearing area; add a washer seat; consider a heat-set insert or metal bushing